 Buoyant, the company that created Linkerd also created Conduit service mesh.
 Recently Conduit has been merged into the Linkerd project as Linkerd2.
 The buoyant team created Linkerd service mesh as a more generic solution.
 It is written in Java, which means it can be heavy.
 Remember, each pod gets one more container, a sidecar.
 Linkerd2 is designed for Kubernetes.
 It is written in Go - control plane, and Rust - a native service proxy, to be ultra-lightweight, fast and secure.
 You can define retries and timeouts, have instrumentation, and encryption (TLS), as well as allowing and denying requests according to the relevant policy.
 Also, it comes with a nice dashboard:

 Istio currently supports Kubernetes and Nomad, with more to come in the feature.
-Istio is more comparable to Linkerd then Conduit because it is multi-platform.
+Istio is a multi-platform solution.
 It manages traffic flow across microservices, enforce policies and aggregate telemetry data.
-Like Conduit Istio is written in Go to be lightweight but unlike Conduit it employes Envoy to do the service proxy.
+Istio is also written in Go to be lightweight but unlike Linkerd2 it employes Envoy to do the service proxy.
 To see how everything fits together check Istio architecture diagram:

 What I like about Istio is the support for auto sidecar injection.
 Chances are that you already use Helm to deploy applications, so injecting the sidecar manually into Kubernetes config files is not an option.
 To install Istio on Kubernetes check quick start guide.
 For all other information about Istio, please check the official documents.

 I hope I gave you a nice introduction to service mesh.
-This post wasn't meant to be a comparison between Linkerd, Conduit, and Istio.
-I listed some of its features so you can get the idea of what service mesh brings to the table.
-I would say, the feature is bright and I can't wait to start using this for cloud-native application deployments.
+This post wasn't meant to be a comparison between Linkerd2 and Istio.
+I listed some of its features so you can get the idea of what service mesh brings to the table in the Kubernetes world.
 Stay tuned for the next one.